mnikitha1408/nikitha-portfolio/final_project2.md

 5. After having established the seriousness and the potential harm that misinformation could lead to, I want to give the audience an actionable plan that they can follow to reduce the spread of misinformation and make better decisions when they go online.

 ## Wireframes
 I had included hand-drawn sketches in Part 1. <br/> Here, I used Flourish to refine them using the data I had gathered earlier.
-I also decided on and enforced my colour scheme - Black, White and Red.
+I also decided on and enforced my colour scheme - Black, Grey, Red and White.

 <div class="flourish-embed flourish-chart" data-src="visualisation/7440727"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
 <div class="flourish-embed flourish-chart" data-src="visualisation/7449696"><script src="https://public.flourish.studio/resources/embed.js"></script></div>